 Except for these three films, a screening of a 10-episode film The Village will be held within the retrospective of Claire Simon.
 The story revolves around the film festival team in the French village Lussas, where winemaking and documentary are closely intertwined.
 With a vision of accessibility of independent documentary filmmaking, the film festival team decides to create a TV platform for film production and showcasing.
 This is a big step for a team because based on ideas of equality and horizontality, it confronts institutionalization, globalization, and dependence on financing.
 This is a reality many cultural workers face, where project activity and precarity are combined with a sincere desire to change the world.

 Text: Daryna Nikolenko

-Main photo: the still from The Woods Dreams Are Made Of film
+Main photo: a still from The Woods Dreams Are Made Of